trovit/reffects/README.md

 ## Documentation

-Reffects is a Javascript framework for developing SPAs using an event-driven unidirectional flow architecture.
+Reffects is a Javascript framework for developing SPAs using an event-driven unidirectional-flow functional architecture.

 It's based on ClojureScript's re-frame.
 It promotes a functional programming style by using the *effects as data* pattern, in which event handlers are pure functions, and effects and coeffects are used to manage side effects and side causes, respectively.